-This stage will be invoked when severe or enduring concerns are raised about a student that are putting them or others at risk.
+This stage will be invoked when severe or enduring concerns are raised about a learner that may be putting them or others at risk.
 These may be continuing concerns or a new significant concern which the University deems appropriate for immediate support under Stage 3.

-Student Wellbeing Services would coordinate any activity at Stage 3, with a Student Wellbeing Services manager or nominee chairing the proceedings.
-Normally a Stage 3 Case Conference would involve the student, Head of School or nominee and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
-In exceptional cases, where there is believed to be significant and imminent risk, a Case Conference may convene with short notice and without the student being present.
+Student Services would coordinate any activity at Stage 3, with a Student Services manager or nominee chairing the proceedings.
+Normally a Stage 3 Case Conference would involve the learner, Dean of School or nominee and Mental Health, Wellbeing and/or Inclusive Support Advisor or Officer.
+In exceptional cases, where there is believed to be significant and imminent risk, a Case Conference may convene with short notice and without the learner being present.

 The Case Conference will be an evidence-based process, assessing risk to self and others and will be informed by medical and other supporting evidence, where appropriate.
-Appropriate evidence may include a letter from the students GP or a report from a Care Coordinator, Social Worker, Clinical Psychologist or Psychiatrist, for example.
+Appropriate evidence may include a letter from the learner's GP or a report from a Care Coordinator, Social Worker, Clinical Psychologist or Psychiatrist, for example.